Deadbones267/Group-Project-1/Updated README.md

 Y-Axis (Right): Global CO₂ levels (ppm) or average global temperature anomaly (°C)
 Data: Use long-term data for global CO₂ levels, temperature rise, and U.S. or regional energy consumption.
 Insights: This graph visualizes the relationship between growing energy consumption and increasing climate change indicators, revealing how human energy use may be contributing to global warming.

+## Contributors

+## License

+License information can be found in the included LICENSE file.

+---
+## Credits
+* Risk Analysis Survey was compiled based upon a survey provided by [Lincoln Financial Group](https://bit.ly/3InwBMP)
+* Code for generating the Monte Carlo Simulation was modified from code provided by UC Berkeley Extension FinTech Bootcamp

+___
+## Future Work

+Future work and/or enhancements to this project include:
+* Implementing a more robust Risk Analysis Survey
+* Revamp model training and evaluation to find better performing options
+* Adding in features to allow a user to fine-tuning their portfolio
+* Improve visualizations
+* Enhance UI/UX
+* Add a blockchain contracts feature to onboard and sign-up the client

+___
+## Future Work

+Future work and/or recommended enhancements to this project include:
+* Implementing a